Squal38/sales-tracking-gtm-template/README.md

 ### ORDER_ID:

 This can be any string identifying the order.
 This value must be unique for each order.

-#### returningUser:

-This allows you to tell if it is a returning user or a new user.
-It is optional to provide it.

-#### Optional PRODUCTx_NAME:

-This can be any string that represent the product name.

-#### Optional PRODUCTx_ID:

-This can be any string that identify the product code.

-#### Optional PRODUCTx_QUANTITY:

-This can be any positive integer number representing the number of items for that specific product.

-#### Optional PRODUCTx_PRICE:

-This can be any real number with dot as decimal point representing the price of the single product.
-Please do not add currency symbol.

 ## <a name="test"></a>Test your integration